 PEM affects multiple organ systems and therefore places affected individuals at increased risk of severe illness and death by increasing the likelihood of micronutrient deficiencies, dehydration, infection, and sepsis.

 PEM is primarily a problem in resource-limited countries.
-Worldwide, PEM is the leading cause of death in children under the age of 5.
-The highest prevalence is in Africa and south-central Asia.
+Worldwide, PEM is a leading cause of death in children under the age of 5, with the highest prevalence in Africa and Southeast Asia.
 PEM is also found in developed countries under various circumstances, including anorexia nervosa, cancer, hemodialysis, dementia, and severe chronic disease states.
-The condition has also been found in infants placed on severely restricted diets and in 5% of a population of patients who underwent Roux-en-Y gastric bypass surgery to control obesity.,,
+The condition has also been found in infants placed on severely restricted diets and in 5% of a population of patients who underwent Roux-en-Y gastric bypass surgery to control obesity.

 Diagnosis of PEM is based on a variety of factors.
 While it was once thought that serum albumin levels were indicative of nutrition status, new guidelines indicate this measure does not take into account the complexity of hepatic protein synthesis.
 Altered serum albumin and pre-albumin levels can be accounted for by a number of factors, including the acute-phase response, hydration status, disease state, clinical condition, albumin leakage from intra- to extra-vascular spaces, and severe zinc deficiency.